nume-crypto/docs/guides.md

 📄️ [JSON RPC](./guides/jsonrpc-methods.md) In this section we will cover the JSON RPC methods supprted.

 📄️ [Indexer](./guides/indexer.md) In this section we will cover the indexer APIs.

+📄️ [Subscription](./guides/subscription.md) In this section we will cover the subscription APIs.